 A big welcome back to all of our Year 6 children!

 Maths No Problem has been a real revelation at St James’.
 Historically, we found that children were learning how to do something, but not always understanding why we did it in that way.
 This meant that when it came to using and applying maths, children were reluctant to try to solve problems, often the fear of failure weighed heavily.
 The introduction of Maths No Problem, a mastery programme, has given our children that problem solving mentality as each maths lesson is based around everyday issues.
-I am certainly seeing a deeper understanding of mathematical concepts in our children, which shows in the end of Key Stage results.
+I am certainly seeing a deeper understanding of mathematical concepts in our children.

 In Science during our Autumn term, we will be focusing on evolution and inheritance.
 We will look at how things have evolved over time and how they have adapted to their environment and surroundings in the ever changing world.
 We will also focus on the classification of all living things.